StanStarishko/Portfolio/Python/Heart Attack Risk Factors/README.md

 and the use of
 - [**4 weeks of practice**](https://github.com/StanStarishko/python-programming-for-data/tree/main/Worksheets) using Python and R for data analysis
 - [**including a mini-project**](https://github.com/StanStarishko/python-programming-for-data/blob/main/Worksheets/10_2_Movies_Project.ipynb) that served as a prototype core for the final project, which allowed it to be completed rapidly

+---

+## What came next

+This project introduced me to data analytics in Python.
+The next step in the same direction was [Climate Impact Deep Learning Models](https://github.com/StanStarishko/climate-impact-ml), where I moved from descriptive analytics to predictive deep learning, with two end-to-end TensorFlow/Keras models for Arctic Sea Ice forecasting and Forest Fire detection.